 Zombie companies also prevent new companies from being created.
 This with the help of the government sustaining these entities could be a combination of deadly factors with a deeply adverse effect on the economy.
 At the same time capital is not used efficiently in the hands of these corporations.
 Creating inefficiency across several economies worldwide.

-How to prevent your company from turning into a zombie
+Prevent your company from turning into a zombie company

 Although there are a few ways you can turn around a zombie company, the best solution is always prevention.
 Being able to avoid the factors that can lead to your company becoming a zombie company is the best approach.
 However, if your organization is now a zombie it is not too late.
 Here are a few methods to help prevent your company from turning into a zombie.